 On factors which are impeding the fight against rabies, he mentioned breaking of the siloes, lack of one health collaboration, lack of collaboration, small scale programme, insufficient cooperation, lack of innovation and diseases awareness.

-The Ashanti Regional Veterinary Officer, Dr. Mabel Abudu, She disclosed that Atwima Nwabiagya North district has had some sporadic outbreaks of rabies both in animals and humans, a development which led to celebration of World Rabies Day in the enclave to create the awareness of this important but neglected disease.
+The Ashanti Regional Veterinary Officer, Dr. Mabel Abudu, She disclosed that Atwima Nwabiagya North district has had some sporadic outbreaks of rabies both in animals and humans, a development which led to the celebration of World Rabies Day in the enclave to create awareness of this important but neglected disease.

-“I encourage everyone present here to take an active role in spreading the message of rabies prevention and also ensure that our homes and neighbourhood is free from rabies by the year 2030.”
+“I encourage everyone present here to take an active role in spreading the message of rabies prevention and also ensure that our homes and neighborhood is free from rabies by the year 2030.”
 She urged

 “Be reminded once again that rabies is 100% preventable.
 We must therefore strengthen the collaborations between the veterinary services, health professionals, the environmental sector, local and traditional authorities, as well as community members in order to eliminate this deadly disease, Dr. Abudu added.